JakubStacho/python-mcmc/README.md

-# mcmc-fun
+# MCMC Practice in Python
-Practice using Markov Chain Monte Carlo methods in python
+Just some jupyter notebooks to mess around with implementing mcmc methods in various applications